sagemath/trac_to_gh/Issue 6558.md

 # Issue 6558: Be more selective in patching ATLAS on Solaris

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6558

 Original creator: drkirkby